vincentkoenig/vincentkoenig/README.md

 ### 👨‍💻 About me

 I'm actively upskilling as a software engineer, building projects to develop real-world skills.
-My focus is on **Python** and **web development** — from small tools to interactive applications.
+My focus is on **Python** and **web development** — from REST APIs to AI-powered tools.

-- 🌱 Currently learning: Django, REST APIs, React
+- 🌱 Currently learning: Django, React, deployment
 - 🔨 I learn by building — every repo is a step forward
 - 💬 Open to feedback, collaboration, and new opportunities